maryjanekw/Lucky-Lunas-Comics/README.md

 A CLI application to track the store fincial transactions.
 --------------------------------------------
 ## --Objective--
--Create home page for the Main Menu
+- Create home page for the Main Menu
-  - Add Deposit feature (Track sold inventory)
+  - - Add Deposit feature (Track sold inventory)
   - Add Debit features (Track transaction made for the store (using stores money)
   - Create a Ledge
    - Veiw all entries